-When it comes time to replace the batteries in your golf cart, you may be tempted to just replace the one or two that have gone bad instead of all of them.
+When it comes time to replace the batteries in your golf cart, you may be tempted to just replace just one battery on a golf cart that has gone bad instead of all of them.
 Each person has their own reason for trying to save money, especially when it comes to hobbies or weekend activities as they can get quite expensive.
 While it may make sense to only change the battery that needs replacing, is it the best idea to only replace one battery on your golf cart?

 Golf carts have 4-6 individual batteries that make up the main battery.
 Technically you can change just the battery that has gone bad, it is not recommended as it can cause permanent battery damage.
 When a single battery goes bad and needs replacing, always change out all of the batteries.